jiaohehu/NPreview/DOC-diagram.md

     set anglearcradius 1.5
     drawanglearc (0,0) (1,0) (1,0.5)

 Latest addition also allows for a text label to be positioned relative to the arc or sq.
-The amount of distances from the angle vertex is controled by the (anglearclabelradius) setting which is expressing as a number in grid unit length.
 To specify text label, includes it as the first argument before any coordinates.

     drawanglearc {``\gamma``} (3,4) (4,4) (4,5)